catherinedevlin/rideshare-matchmaker/README.md

 Should also be useful for employers to suggest carpools to their employees.

-Using the project's issue tracker to think through and discuss technical and legal obstacles.
+Vaporware so far.
+PLEASE help brainstorm on the challenges listed in the [issue tracker](https://github.com/catherinedevlin/rideshare-matchmaker/issues).
+Better yet, steal the idea and implement it.
+Planet earth needs you.

 Implement with PostGIS and pgRouting.
 Run as a web app and webservice with API.
 Also let event organizers run on their own hardware, but only tech-savvy organizers will be able to do that, so webservice is key.

-For pity's sake, PLEASE steal this idea and implement it.
-The environment needs it.